antoBit/antodev/src/blog/2021-04-17-add-comments-to-your-static-blog-with-utterances.md

 title: Add comments to your static blog with utterances
 description: How to add a comment section to a static blog using GitHub issues
 date: 2021-04-17T11:14:35.887Z
-metaDescription: How to add a comment section to a static blog using GitHub issues
+metaDescription: Add comments to your jamstack blog with utterances, a lightweight script that uses GitHub issues.
 metaImage: /images/uploads/cleanshot-2021-04-17-at-12.53.16-2x.jpg
 metaKeywords:
   - web